KihongKim/data-imputation/README.md

 data-imputation
 ===============

-MICE (multiple imputation by chainged equations) to handle missing values on parcel data
+MICE (Multiple Imputation by Chainged Equations) to handle missing values on parcel data